Al-Muhandis/fp-instagramscrapper/README.md

   TbFPHTTPClient.RegisterClientClass; // Native FCL HTTP Client
 ```
 In case of using the _synapse_ network components You should not forget to add in the dependency the `laz_synapse` package and `ssl_openssl` unit from the same package.
+In case of using the _Indy 10_ network components You should not forget to add in the dependency the `indylaz` package and use common recommendation for Indy 10 in FPC.

+Except for the need to use a proxy, it is recommended to use the native HTTP client class.
+At the moment synapse works perfectly with proxy in Windows, Indy 10 works in both Windows and Linux, but it is very complex and with a lot of its nuances.

 Suggestions and improvements are welcome.